MSJYYT/tensorflow-nlp/README.md

 			3. we show bert (pretrained model) is able to further improve the accuracy to 84.75%

 			4. we show char-level re2 actually performs better than word-level re2 on this dataset

+			   word segmentation is not necessary on this dataset
 			```

 	* [Intent Detection and Slot Filling（意图检测与槽位填充）](https://github.com/zhedongzheng/finch#intent-detection-and-slot-filling)